16 Best Cheap Places to Travel in January

 Accommodation: Top-Rated Family Resorts in the Dominican Republic

 A winter visit means you can pack in more sightseeing, since the crowds are smaller at attractions like the Tower of London, Buckingham Palace, and the London Eye observation wheel.
-With your savings on flights and hotels to London, you have more to spend at the Portobello Market, a 150-year-old market with street vendors selling everything from antiques to local food, jewelry, and music.
+With your savings on flights and hotels to London, you have more to spend shopping at the city's best markets, including the Portobello Market, a 150-year-old market with street vendors selling everything from antiques to local food, jewelry, and music.

 Accommodation: Where to Stay in London: Best Areas & Hotels